-The Company's repurchase and reverse repurchase agreements are carried at cost, which approximates fair value.
-Repurchase agreements and reverse repurchase agreements are classified as Level 2 assets and liabilities based on the adequacy of the collateral and their short term nature.
+The Company's repurchase agreements are carried at fair value based on their contractual amounts as the debt is short-term in nature.
+The Company's reverse repurchase agreements are carried at cost, which approximates fair value.
+Repurchase and reverse repurchase agreements are classified as Level 2 assets and liabilities based on the adequacy of the collateral and their short term nature.

-The Company's valuation process, including the application of validation criteria, is overseen by the Manager's Valuation Committee.
+The Company's valuation process, including the application of validation criteria, is overseen by the Manager's Valuation Committee ("Valuation Committee").
 The Valuation Committee includes senior level executives from various departments within the Manager, and each quarter, the Valuation Committee reviews and approves the valuations of the Company's investments.
 The valuation process also includes a monthly review by the Company's third-party administrator.
 The goal of this review is to replicate various aspects of the Company's valuation process based on the Company's documented procedures.

-Because of the inherent uncertainty of valuation, the estimated fair value of the Company's financial instruments may differ significantly from the values that would have been used had a ready market for the financial instruments existed, and the differences could be material to the consolidated financial statements.
+Because of the inherent uncertainty of valuation, the estimated fair value of the Company's financial instruments may differ significantly from the values that would have been used had a ready market for the financial instruments existed, and the differences could be material to the Company's consolidated financial statements.

 (C) Purchase and Sales of Investments and Investment Income: Purchases and sales of investments are generally recorded on trade date, and realized and unrealized gains and losses are calculated based on identified cost.
 The Company amortizes premiums and accretes discounts on its debt investments.
-Coupon interest income on fixed income investments is generally accrued based on the outstanding principal balance and the current coupon interest rate.
+Coupon interest income on fixed income investments is generally accrued based on the outstanding principal balance or notional amount and the current coupon interest rate.

-For Agency RMBS and debt securities that are deemed to be of high credit quality at the time of purchase, premiums and discounts are generally amortized into interest income over the life of such securities using the effective interest method.
-For securities subject to prepayment risk, an effective yield retroactive to the time of purchase is periodically recomputed based on actual prepayments and changes in projected prepayment activity, and a catch-up adjustment is made to amortization to reflect the cumulative impact of the change in effective yield.
+For Agency RMBS and debt securities that are deemed to be of high credit quality at the time of purchase, premiums and discounts are amortized into interest income over the life of such securities using the effective interest method.
+For securities whose cash flows vary depending on prepayments, an effective yield retroactive to the time of purchase is periodically recomputed based on actual prepayments and changes in projected prepayment activity, and a catch-up adjustment is made to amortization to reflect the cumulative impact of the change in effective yield.